sam-roberts/oura-data-visualiser/readme.md

   - Total sleep duration
   - REM sleep duration
   - Deep sleep duration

+Although last change was made approx 3 months ago - script should be working as of this edit, October 2023.

 ![Example of visualising your sleep data with this tool](/app-preview.jpg)